-Pumpkin season is upon us and that means using this fall vegetable in all sorts of pumpkin recipes.
-These Pumpkin Cheesecake Muffins have a delicious cream cheese layer that is swirled into a soft and fluffy pumpkin muffin.
+These pumpkin cheesecake muffins have a delicious cream cheese layer that is swirled into a soft and fluffy pumpkin muffin.
 They are perfect for fall!

-It’s time for another recipe to celebrate one of the many National Days.
-October 21 is National Pumpkin Cheesecake Day.
 This recipe is not strictly a cheesecake, but the cream cheese layer gives a lovely cheesecake-like finish to these delicious pumpkin muffins.
-Ready to celebrate this special day?
+Ready to celebrate this special day with these pumpkin cream cheese swirl muffins?

 Let’s make some pumpkin cheesecake muffins!